Crazy Cat Lady

 - Hannah from One Life to Live is a different variation of this.
 She's fairly young, and is effectively a Yandere who happens to have a bizarre obsession with cats.

 - In The Closer, Brenda lives in fear of turning into one of these and, after her cat (who she thought was male) has kittens, she wonders how she became one of those single women with too many cats.

-- One segment of 1000 Ways to Die featured a Crazy Cat Lady who's husband divorced her due to her animal hoarding.
+- One segment of One Thousand Ways To Die featured a Crazy Cat Lady who's husband divorced her due to her animal hoarding.
 Think that's bad enough?
 She is also nuts.
 She milks all of her cats daily and drinks the milk.
 She dies because her cats had been feeding on a plant that is toxic to humans but not to cats, so it went through the cats' systems and into the milk.

 - An episode of King of Queens involves Doug and Carrie discussing a cousin of Doug's and his wife, whom they hadn't seen since their wedding.
 Doug explains it's because they're both rather eccentric, and Carrie remembers that they own several cats, and the wife calls them their children.
 A later scene in the episode hints that the woman might on some level actually think they're her biological offspring.

 - Sonia in Go On breeds cats.
 Lots and lots of cats.
 So many that she gives one or more to each and every member of the support group.
 And they all blame Ryan for it.

 - Poirot: Such a lady is amongst the witnesses in "The Clock".
 Hercule Poirot demonstrates lots of patience when interrogating her, since it is hard to broach any other subject than her cats with the Cloudcuckoolander.

 - The animal cruelty investigators from Animal Precinct and other shows along that line occasionally have to deal with animal hoarders.
 Not all cases involving hoarding involve cats, nor are all hoarders necessarily female.